 - Plan and direct studies of public health problems to find ways to prevent and treat them if they arise

-- Collect and analyze data—through observations, interviews, and surveys, and by using samples of blood or other bodily fluids—to find the causes of diseases or other health problems
+- Collect and analyze data through observations, interviews, surveys, and samples of blood or other bodily fluids to find the causes of diseases or other health problems

 - Communicate their findings to health practitioners, policymakers, and the public